urbanNext | expanding architecture to rethink cities

 As an associate member of urbanNext, you will enjoy preferential treatment and a prominent position within the platform’s community: your profile, brand, projects, products, knowledge and networks will be displayed for the platform’s extensive and selective audience.

-The African continent is going through a process of urbanisation hitherto unseen in any other continent.
-Demographic explosion has not yet been matched by economic growth, and cities increase in size without industrialisation taking place.
-Across the whole continent, 70% of new jobs created since 2000 are in the informal sector; and more than 70% of its urban population lives in slums.
-Hence, the most important urban challenges in the near future are expected in Africa, but they are unlikely to be either understood or resolved using Western architectural discourses and urban planning concepts.
+The African continent is going through a process of urbanisation hitherto unseen on any other continent.
+Demographic explosion has not yet been matched by economic growth, and cities are increasing in size without industrialisation taking place.
+Across the whole continent, 70% of new jobs created since the year 2000 are in the informal sector, and more than 70% of the urban population lives in slums.
+Hence, the most important urban challenges in the near future are expected to emerge in Africa, but they are unlikely to be either understood or resolved through Western architectural discourse and urban planning concepts.

-Despite the overwhelming conditions of scarcity in the continent and a near-complete absence of infrastructures and working government systems, Africans have demonstrated to be rich in survival intelligence.
-New technologies and access to telecoms can rapidly accelerate development by empowering these imaginative modes of survival enhancing trade, encouraging entrepreneurship and knowledge exchange.
-Africa is already a working laboratory for the future of cities; In which ways does the technological leapfrog influence spatial practices?
+Despite the overwhelming conditions of scarcity on the continent and a near-complete absence of infrastructures and working government systems, Africans have demonstrated that they are rich in survival intelligence.
+New technologies and access to telecoms can rapidly accelerate development by empowering these imaginative modes of survival, enhancing trade, encouraging entrepreneurship and knowledge exchange.
+Africa is already a working laboratory for the future of cities: How does the technological leapfrog influence spatial practices?
 How can informality be designed and improved?
 How can we avoid employing existing urban forms and create vocabularies to imagine new ones?
-How can the African urban agglomerations help expanding our knowledge about cities on a global scale?
+How can the African urban agglomerations help expand our knowledge about cities on a global scale?

-Institute for African Cities also engages with the creation of future imaginaries that will nurture the ambitions of African society today.
-A vision on how the future African city will be, how will it look like and how will it operate has to be thought with ambition but also as an alternative to the cities of the past.
+The Institute for African Cities also engages with the creation of future imaginaries that will nurture the ambitions of African society today.
+A vision of the African city of the future, what it will look like and how it will operate, has to be conceived with ambition, but also as an alternative to the cities of the past.